 Local Enterprise Partnerships have been tasked by the UK Government to develop Local Industrial Strategies to help create more prosperous communities and tackle the vast regional and local disparities that exist across the UK.

-Why is a good evidence base important?
+Why is this important?

+A thorough understanding of local economies (their strengths, weakness and spatial distribution) will inform local and national decision making in the future.
 Here in Hertfordshire a lot of the groundwork has been done already with our Strategic Economic Plan, which was refreshed in 2017 and is economically sound.

 However, Local Industrial Strategies will help to inform how existing funds such as the UK Shared Prosperity Fund and future place-based funds are allocated, along with a wide range of other local and national funding streams as set out across the Industrial Strategy.
 This may include the Strength in Places Fund, Transforming Cities Fund, Cultural Development Fund and others.

 Collaboration is key.
 We have worked with a wide range of partners, including corporates, universities, think tanks and economists, business representative organisations, the not-for-profit sector, local authority leaders and central Government officials to develop the evidence base and help shape our priorities.